Compassion in Pain Care

 Compassionate care also means having the skills to facilitate self-compassion in our patients and in ourselves.

 Without compassion for the person in pain, we cannot form an effective therapeutic relationship.
-And without practising self-compassion, it is difficult to continue helping people with this complex phenomenon of pain.
+And without practicing self-compassion, it is difficult to continue helping people with this complex phenomenon of pain.

 As healthcare providers, it is assumed we will provide ongoing compassionate care.
 However, research shows the capacity for providing and receiving compassion can vary and depend on many factors.